yutakajuli-svg/menko_endurance/MENKO_UI_PRESENTATION_FINAL_FIXED.md

 - One side flips nothing and the other has defense only:
   - Dedicated no-attack presentation
 - Defense presentation appears only in response to an actual attack.
+- Defense and no-attack illustrations may use two or three frames.
+- When the final illustration frame appears, the corresponding feedback and message begin at the same moment.

 ### Feedback